-Chromium is separated into three main parts (excluding other libraries): the browser, the renderer, and Webkit.
+Chromium is separated into two main parts (excluding other libraries): the browser and the renderer (which includes Blink, the web engine).
 The browser is the main process and represents all the UI and I/O. The renderer is the (often) per-tab sub-process that is driven by the browser.
-It embeds Webkit to do layout and rendering.
+It embeds Blink to do layout and rendering.

 - android_webview: Provides a facade over src/content suitable for integration into the android platform.
 NOT intended for usage in individual android applications (APK).
 More information about the Android WebView source code organization.

 - base: Common code shared between all sub-projects.
 This contains things like string manipulation, generic utilities, etc. Add things here only if it must be shared between more than one other top-level project.